 To mitigate these issues, our focus is to bring about reform and develop crops that not only help our farming community but also improve the biodiversity of this region.

-Over the years, farmers belonging to interior areas of Western Ghats have not been able to produce high yields owing to heavy rainfall and high altitude.
+Over the years, farmers belonging to interior areas of the Western Ghats have not been able to produce high yields owing to heavy rainfall and high altitude.
 We aim to educate and give insights to the farmers on suitable crops, best practices, and methods to cultivate economically and sustainably.

 Many indigenous crops that were once cultivated in these regions are now neglected due to a lack of knowledge and support.
 We are trying to bring awareness of the advantages of cultivating these crops.
 Native and indigenous crops help in retaining the biodiversity of the region.
 These crops cohabitate with nature and require less care and maintenance.
-The crops are non-water or require very less watering and are ideal for the landscape which is typically steep and sloppy terrains.
+The crops are non-water or require very little watering and are ideal for the landscape which is typically steep and sloppy terrains.

-Our focus is on the crops which require less water and enable the farmers to conserve water and ensure water supply throughout the year for domestic purposes.
+Our focus is on the crops that require less water and enable the farmers to conserve water and ensure water supply throughout the year for domestic purposes.
 It will also avoid the need for borewells and water tanks which harm the biodiversity of the area.

 Adi pepper is one such crop that is indigenous and ideal for this region.
 Compared to the other varieties of pepper, it is drought tolerant, requires less maintenance, and is disease resistant.

-For information about Our Works click
+For information about Our Works click here

-For more information about Adi Pepper click
+For more information about Adi Pepper click here